DiegoRuizGil/SO-Game-Events-Architecture-Unity/README.md

 ## How to install
 - Download the `Unity Package` from the `Releases` section or from the [`itch.io`](https://diegorg64.itch.io/so-game-events-architecture) page
 - From the Unity project editor, drag and drop the Unity Package into the `Assets` folder
-- Click on `Import` in the displayed window
+- Click `Import` in the displayed window

 ## How to use